-But before I enter upon the subject, let us just hear what the Savior says.
-The Savior gives us, upon the subject of reading the scriptures, a command.
+But before I enter upon the subject, let us just hear what the Saviour saith.
+The Saviour gives us, upon the subject of reading the scriptures, a command.
 He points out a truth, and yet upon that truth the Pharisees of old made a fatal mistake.
-And at the same time the Savior gives us a clue by which to understand the scriptures at large.
-"Search the scriptures", that is something more than reading! searching into their meaning, "for in them," said the Savior to the Pharisees, "You think you have eternal life."
+And at the same time the Saviour gives us a clue by which to understand the scriptures at large.
+"Search the scriptures"-that is something more than reading-searching into their meaning,-"for in them," said the Saviour to the Pharisees, "ye think ye have eternal life."
 But the Pharisees were mistaken in this thought; for they so perverted the scriptures as to shut regeneration out.
-Hence, when the Savior said to Nicodemus, "You must be born again," there was a doctrine that they had shut out; and therefore, they thought that they had eternal life;

-but they had not, because they shut out the doctrine of regeneration, and were strangers to that essential department of salvation.
-So, they shut out the person and the substitutional work of the Lord Jesus Christ, and thought they had without him and apart from him eternal life.
-Then, again, they shutout the election of grace and could not imagine how Gentile sinners could ever become the children of God, heirs of God.
+Hence, when the Saviour said to Nicodemus, "Ye must be born again," there was a doctrine that they had shut out; and therefore they thought that they had eternal life; but they had not, because they shut out the doctrine of re. generation, and were strangers to that essential department of salvation.
+So they shut out the person and the substitutional work of the Lord Jesus Christ, and thought they had without him and apart from him eternal life.
+Then, again, they shut out the election of grace, and could not imagine how Gentile sinners could ever become the children of God, heirs of God.
 But eternal election, had their eyes been opened, would in their minds have settled this matter, that salvation being from first to last of grace.
-Thus, while they thought they had eternal life, they wrested the Holy Scriptures unto their own destruction.
-And then the Savior adds, and we shall have this morning, in following out our subject some pretty good proof of the truth of his testimony, "They are they which testify of me."
+Thus, while they thought they had eternal life, they wrested the holv scriptures unto their own destruction.
+And then the Saviour adds-and we shall have this morning, in following out our subject, some pretty good proof of the truth of his testimony,-"They are they which testify of me."
 You may judge the surprise of the Pharisees on hearing this.
-Why they would say, who are you then?
-Are you greater then Abraham, Isaac, or Jacob?
-Testify of you!
-What, a humble man like you!
-The foxes are better off, and the birds are better off; you have nowhere to lay your head.
-The holy scriptures that speak of the high and the lofty one inhabiting enmity, testify at you!
-You have neither earthly form nor comeliness and we see no reason why we should choose you; and yet the scriptures testify of you!
+Why they would say, Who art thou then?
+Art thou greater than Abraham, or Isaac, or Jacob?
+Testify of thee!
+What, a humble man like thee!
+The foxes are better off, and the birds are better off; thou hast not where to lay thine head.
+The holy scriptures that speak of the high and the lofty One inhabiting eternity, testify of thee!
+Thou hast neither earthly form nor comeliness, and we see no reason why we should choose thee; and yet the scriptures testify of thee!
 They abhorred the thought.
 See, then, what a solemn and fatal mistake they made.
 They thought they had eternal life, and yet those very scriptures testified of just what they rejected.
 This is a serious, a very serious matter.
-And as I grow older, I feel increasingly concerned to have the mind of the Holy Spirit in every scripture I handle; for it is certain that we can be saved only in the Lord's own way; and he never did step out of his way, and he never will.
+And as I grow older I teel increasingly concerned to have the mind of the Holy Spirit in every scripture I handle; for it is certain that we can be saved only in the Lord's own way; and he never did step out of his way, and he never will.
 He has his way of salvation, and he will never come over to the people, to comply with their thoughts and views; but he will, in infinite mercy, bring the people over to himself; and then, when he brings them over to himself, an eternal oneness is established between himself and the people.